MichaelPilyavskiy/ReaScripts/Alpha/Readme.md

+This folder is only for developers and testing.
-This folder contains not finished scripts
+It contains scripts which is NOT finished.